|

 Also, number of unlabeled 2-gonal 2-trees with n 2-gons.

-Equals left border of triangle A157905 [From Gary W. Adamson, Mar 08 2009]
+Left border of A157905. - Gary W. Adamson, Mar 08 2009

-Contribution from Robert Munafo, Jan 24 2010: (Start)
+From Robert Munafo, Jan 24 2010: (Start)

-Also counts classifications of K items that require exactly N-1 binary partitions; see Munafo link at A005646, also A171871 and A171872.
+Also counts classifications of n items that require exactly n-1 binary partitions; see Munafo link at A005646, also A171871 and A171872.

-The 11 trees for N = 7 are illustrated at the Munafo web link.
+The 11 trees for n = 7 are illustrated at the Munafo web link.

 Link to A171871/A171872 conjectured by Robert Munafo, then proved by Andrew Weimholt and Franklin T. Adams-Watters on Dec 29 2009.
 (End)